 Understanding the ‘Post to Jira’ script

-The script section for publishing to Jira contains several actions which set environment variables, update the comment template and then uses cURL requests to add a comment and upload files to a specific Jira issue.
+The script section for publishing to Jira contains several actions which set environment variables, update the comment template, and then use cURL requests to add a comment and upload files to a specific Jira issue.

 First, it uses jq (a command-line tool for parsing JSON) to parse the contents of the Codemagic environment variable

-$FCI_ARTIFACT_LINKS to find information such as the articact url, filename, bundle id and version name and store the values in environment varaibles.
+$CM_ARTIFACT_LINKS to find information such as the articact URL, filename, bundle id, and version name and store the values in environment variables.

-See this link about the JSON data that $FCI_ARTIFACT_LINKS contains.
+See this link about the JSON data that $CM_ARTIFACT_LINKS contains.

 Setting additional environment variables

-Addtional environment variables are then set such as the build number, build date and commit number.
-These environment variables are used to replace values in the jira.json comment template using sed which is a stream editor for parsing and transforming text.
+Additional environment variables are then set, such as the build number, build date, and commit number.
+These environment variables are used to replace values in the jira.json comment template using sed, a stream editor for parsing and transforming text.

 Making cURL requests to the Jira API